Rob Sherman (football manager): Australia

 In July 2018, Sherman joined Melbourne Victory FC as Technical Director, managing the National Premier League, Youth League, Women's, and Academy programs.

 In April 2019, he was appointed National Technical Director at Football Federation Australia, responsible for overseeing the National Football Curriculum, Pathways, Competitions, National Teams, Coach Development, and Participation.
 He resigned in March 2020, citing organizational challenges.

 Oceania

 In 2022, Sherman joined the Oceania Football Confederation as High Performance Consultant, assisting with regional football development programs.

 Fiji

-In May 2023, Sherman was appointed head coach of the Fiji national football team, overseeing the national team’s strategy and performance.
+In May 2023, Sherman was appointed head coach of Fiji, overseeing the national team's strategy and performance.

-He has also signed to become Head Coach of Christchurch United for the OFC Pro League.
+He has also signed to become head coach of Christchurch United for the OFC Pro League.

 Coaching philosophy

 Sherman advocates a player-centered approach, focusing on individual development within team dynamics.
 He shares his philosophy to educate and inspire coaches globally.

 Personal life

 Sherman is the father of Welsh football manager Drew Sherman.